sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

 Did that affect the content of the configmap?

-What happens if you delete and recreate the pod?

 Once you are done exploring, delete the pod and the configmap:
 ```
 kubectl delete pod c1-<username>